 Start of main content

-To learn more about plan fees for the San Francisco Deferred Compensation Plan, please see Understanding plan fees for the SFDCP for more details.
+To learn more about plan costs for the San Francisco Deferred Compensation Plan, please see Understanding plan costs for the SFDCP for more details.

 *Excluding City College and Unified School District employees.

 - Download, complete and sign the Enrollment & Beneficiary Form.

 In 2019, you can contribute up to 61% of your gross compensation or up to the IRS contribution limit ($19,000 in pre-tax and Roth 457(b) after-tax dollars combined), whichever is less.
 But if you meet certain conditions, you may be able to save even more.

 The SFDCP offers three ways you may be able to “catch up” on your contributions: